Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

-Your 2020 tax deadline was extended.
+Your 2021 tax deadline was extended.
 Here's what you need to know.

-Under normal circumstances, the federal tax deadline is April 15, 2020.
+Under normal circumstances, the federal tax deadline is April 15, 2021.
 If Tax Day happens to fall on a weekend, you can file up until the following Monday.

-Due to the coronavirus pandemic and the outbreak of COVID-19 across the nation, the federal government has extended this year’s tax filing deadline.
+New tax guidelines passed through the American Rescue Plan Act of 2021, the IRS, and the U.S. Department of the Treasury have extended this year’s tax filing deadline.
 But what does that mean for you?
 The answer will depend on where you live and whether or not you owe money.

-What is the 2020 filing deadline for tax year 2019?
+What is the 2021 filing deadline for tax year 2020?

-Additionally, even though the federal government has given us this one-time extension, it’s still important to note your tax due dates and file accordingly.
+Additionally, even though the federal government has given us this extension, it’s still important to note your tax due dates and file accordingly.

 Why it’s important to file on time